 Kristin was away with her family, out of contact for a week photographing baby turtles on a beach in Queensland.
-She’d left detailed instructions for her assistant support manager, of course, but Rich didn’t read them.
+Of course she’d left detailed instructions for her assistant support manager, Rich, but he didn’t read them.
 He knew what he was doing.

-So when the engineers told Rich the release had gone live, he let the support team know and went back to his project.
-And The Bug, which had for generations been restrained by Kristin’s faithfully performed dance of post-release flag-setting and spot checking, was released once more into production.
+So when the engineers told Rich the release had gone live, he let the support team know, and he went back to his project.
+And The Bug, which had for generations been restrained by Kristin’s faithfully performed dance of post-release flag setting and spot checking, was released once more into production.

-It began in Australia, when a new team member picked up a call for help from a beer company who couldn’t download their latest invoice.
-She sent it off to triage, and went to bed.
-By the time the U.S. team had woken up for the day, the queue was splattered with odd edge cases, seemingly unrelated, but all resisting a simple resolution.
+It began in Australia, when a new team member picked up a call for help from a beer company that couldn’t download its latest invoice.
+She sent it off to triage and went to bed.
+By the time the U.S. team had woken up for the day, the queue was splattered with odd edge cases, seemingly unrelated but all resisting a simple resolution.

 Still, there was no panic, not yet.
 No reason to think that something terrible had arrived.
 Until Karen.
 Karen knew the CEO’s phone number from back in the old days, during the very brief period it had been published as “proof” of how customer-centric they were.
 Karen never forgets.

-And yet this time Karen, so often a bringer of mid-morning queue-jumping chaos, at last became the hero.
-Karen raised the alarm, bringing down the eye of the CEO upon the queue and revealing that The Bug was once more stalking the support inbox.
+Yet this time, Karen — so often a bringer of mid-morning queue-jumping chaos — at last became the hero.
+Karen raised the alarm, bringing the eye of the CEO down upon the queue and revealing that The Bug was once more stalking the support inbox.

 And so Rich performed the ritual, reading carefully from the very documentation he had at first ignored, and The Bug was once more banished from the queue.
 The cleanup began, and there was much rejoicing.